mosence/mongo-gremlin/README.md

 # mongo-gremlin
-An Gremlin Graph With Vertex Collection And Relationship Collection In Mongodb
+A Gremlin Graph With Vertex Collection And Relationship Collection In Mongodb